ETCDEVTeam/sidekick-tx2poa/README.md

 geth --chain=sidenet --ipc-api="personal,miner,eth,web3,debug" --js-path="./tx2poa" --exec="loadScript('tx2poa.js'); delegateAuthorityOrMinion();" console
 ```

-where `delegateAuthorityOrMinion("minion")` will make the node a Minion, otherwise the node will check to see if it holds an authority key at `eth.accounts[0]` (TODO: improve this logic for greater configurability) and can unlock it.
+where `delegateAuthorityOrMinion("minion")` will make the node a Minion, otherwise the node will check to see if it holds an authority key at `eth.accounts[0]` and can unlock it (this could be improved).

 > `personal` and `miner` IPC modules only need to be enabled for authority nodes.